webdew-logo-new_v2-1

 So basically, you can draw outside the border, frame, aspect ratio, whatever you call it, and use the full page to include more contact and clarity.
 Now, my storyboards are a technical presentation of artistic sketches or vector illustrations.

-Entry of the border-box
+Entry of the border

 Here at webdew, I make two types of storyboards, and for both, I use different panel formatting.